EXPLAINER: Biden extends student loan freeze through August

 WHO IS ELIGIBLE?

 The moratorium applies to most federal student loan programs, including the Direct Loan Program, which issues subsidized and unsubsidized student loans.
-It does not apply to private loans issued by banks, schools or other institutions.
-The latest federal data show that more than 43 million Americans have student loans, worth a combined $1.6 trillion.
+It does not apply to private loans issued by banks or schools.
+The latest federal data show that more than 43 million Americans have student loans amounting to a combined $1.6 trillion.

 WHY IS IT BEING EXTENDED?